Ziggy Switkowski: Other directorships

+Switkowski served as a non-executive director of the multinational packaging company Amcor from 1995 to 1999.

 On 19 September 2005, Switkowski took a non-executive director role with Suncorp-Metway – his first position after resigning from Telstra.
 Since then he has become the chairman as of the 2011 Annual General Meeting.

 In 2006, Switkowski was appointed president of the board of directors of the Australian Centre for the Moving Image on 1 January – for a three-year term.
 He also took non-executive director roles with Healthscope on 19 January, and with Tabcorp Holdings on 2 October.

-In 2011 Switkowski was serving as a director of Rare Earth's miner Lynas Corporation as per the director's Share Purchase Notice.
+In 2011 Switkowski was serving as a director of rare earth miner Lynas Corporation as per the director's Share Purchase Notice.

-Switkowski also currently serves as chairman of Opera Australia and on the board of directors of the Business Council of Australia.
+Switkowski was elected chairman of Opera Australia and on the board of directors of the Business Council of Australia.

-Switkowski currently serves on the Board of Oilsearch.
+Switkowski was later appointed to the Board of Oilsearch.

 In August 2021, Switkowski was appointed as Chairman of Crown Resorts, Australia's largest gambling, gaming and entertainment company.

 RMIT

 On 27 October 2010, it was announced that Switkowski would become the Chancellor of the Royal Melbourne Institute of Technology (RMIT University).
 He was officially appointed to the position on 1 January 2011.
 On 7 September 2021, Switkowsi announced that he would step down from the position of Chancellor of RMIT by the end of October 2021, two weeks after he was appointed as Chairman of Crown Resorts.
+Peggy O'Neal succeeded Switkowski as Chancellor in January 2022.